drichards211/chromatical/README.md

   + Needs to be tested with screenreader (NVDA) and optimized as necessary.

 Styling:
-  + All API data renders require extensive styling, "more" button for additional results, and links for more info: "youtube, itunes, spotify, etc."
+  + All API data renders require extensive styling and links for more info: "youtube, itunes, spotify, etc."
-  + Chromatical search bar needs basic instructions.
-Needs to be centered.
-Requires styling.
+  + Chromatical search bar button needs to be sized to match search bar and abutted so as to look embedded within.
-  + .results-container needs to display height=100% even when empty or with very little content.
   + Horizontal piano menu needs to be animated when hiding / revealing.
-  + Fonts need to be selected (Google Web Fonts) and implemented.
+  + .results-container border-top needs to change color depending upon section, with transition.

 Housekeeping:
   + Excess .CSS entries to be deleted.
   + Old comments to be deleted.

 Troubleshooting:
+  + Black key press on home page causes background to change color.
   + Google custom search: How do I request the next page of results?
   + Android soft-keyboard pushes fixed design elements upwards.
   + Browser title-bar on mobile layouts eats-up screen real estate.
 Design for smaller viewport?